mattairtech/SAMD-MSD-Bootloader/README.md

 file (up to the end of the FLASH).

 Program the FLASH by copying your new FLASH.BIN over the existing copy on the “FLASH disk”.
 On Windows, you can do this with a file manager.
-On OS-X (and possibly Linux), you will need to use the cp command, which should already be present.
-Open up a console (Terminal on OS-X) and type (adjust for your system):
+On OS X (and possibly Linux), you will need to use the cp command, which should already be present.
+Open up a console (Terminal on OS X) and type (adjust for your system):

 ```
 cp FLASH.BIN '/run/media/cygnus/MT-D21E MSD'